a-rvid/smolbox/README.md

 It aims to be as optimized and tiny as possible.
 This of course comes with compromises.

-It is written in freestanding, nostd C without any libc, meaning completely static, less syscalls, and smaller but faster binaries.
+It is written in C without any libc, meaning completely static, less syscalls, and smaller but faster binaries.

 ## Building